Lesterpaintstheworld/terminal-velocity/suivi.md

 - **Character Interaction Review**: The integration agent has effectively reviewed and modified interaction scripts for Isabella and Marcus, enhancing their emotional depth and ensuring their motivations align with the overarching themes of the narrative.
 - **Scene Outlining**: Continued progress on outlining scenes in Act 3, particularly focusing on the ethical implications of AI rights, which is central to the narrative's exploration of human-AI relationships.
 - **Documentation of Ethical Dilemmas**: The team is actively documenting ethical dilemmas faced by characters, enriching the philosophical underpinnings of the story and aligning with the mission's objectives.
-- **Deduplication and Clarity**: Successful deduplication of character profiles has improved clarity and consistency in character development.
+- **Deduplication and Clarity**: Successful deduplication of character profiles for Isabella Torres and Marcus Reynolds has improved clarity and consistency in their narratives, ensuring their internal conflicts and motivations are well-defined.

 ## Technical Changes
 - **File Modifications**: